Should You Visit Volterra?

 What is Volterra most famous for?

 Volterra is most famous for its medieval history, its hilltop setting and its alabaster.
 The town is very popular for its food and historical sights.
-It is also known for its great museums.
+It is also known for its great museums and attractions.
 And many visitors also come to this town for its shopping.
 It is often described as historic, charming, medieval, and cultural.

 What is the most famous sight in Volterra?